 The beams that are connected by two or more rafters in the roof or roof truss for stiffening the whole building structure, known as tie beams.

 These beams do not carry the vertical load of slab or walls instead carry the axial compression.
-Generally, tie beams are used in roof truss or in damp proof course at the plinth level.
+Generally, tie beams are used in roof trusses or in damp proof courses at the plinth level.

 Please Share This Article If You Like It.